IndustrialML/SmartApplicationDoku/README.md

 ## Abstract
 This document has been created as a collaborative effort by Sonja Gassner, Veronica Pohl and Matthias Leopold for internal use at the Zuehlke Engineering AG.
 It will be most interesting for those who are about to start a project, where the objective involves building a business application around a machine learning task.

 We will try to get an insight of the possible challenges and problems, when building a *smart application* for production that solves a complex machine learning problem, involving both software engineers and data analysts.
-Due to external conditions we were not able to cover the full process cycle but rather focused on the technological problem that is involved in this field.
+Due to external conditions we were not able to cover the full process cycle but rather focused on the technological problem that is involved in this task.

 In the following we will present you with multiple possible solutions on how to use a trained machine learning model from R or Python in a production environment like Java.
 In the end we will conclude our studies with the results of our benchmark test to identify the preformances of the different solutions.